 All submissions must be received before midnight on Thursday 31, March 2022.

 How will nominations be evaluated

-Once the submissions have been received, they will be reviewed by a panel of six representatives of the Acadian and Francophone community:
+Once the submissions have been received, they will be reviewed by a panel of seven representatives of the Acadian and Francophone community:

 - The Rector and Vice-Chancellor of the Université Sainte-Anne (ex-officio);